cubicdaiya/nginx-build/README.md

 $ nginx-build -v 1.7.0 -d ~/opt/nginx -openssl
 ```

-`-opensslverson` is a option to set a version of OPENSSL.
+`-opensslverson` is an option to set a version of OPENSSL.

 ```bash
 $ nginx-build -v 1.7.0 -d ~/opt/nginx -openssl -opensslversion=1.0.1g